 We have seen the main differences in pronunciation between Danish and Norwegian.
 It should be pointed out that since the Norwegian language has many dialects connected to it, it can be difficult to pinpoint all the pronunciation differences between Norwegian and Danish.

 Most of the Danish and Norwegian vocabulary words are very similar.
-There are however some words which are written the same way in Danish and Norwegian but have different meanings (in the context of language learning, these are referred to as vocabulary "false friends").
+There are however some words that are written the same way in Danish and Norwegian but have different meanings (in the context of language learning, these are referred to as vocabulary "false friends").

 For example, here are a few Danish-Norwegian vocabulary "false friends":